Skip to content

 Governor Jared Polis speaking at a Building a Stronger Colorado event

-CLEAResult (the HEAR program administrator) announced this morning that Region 1 (Front Range) funding will be fully reserved by Monday, April 28.
-On April 17, the Colorado Energy Office also stopped reviewing new income verifications unless an approved Project Proposal is already on file.
-UniColorado is no longer including HEAR on new projects.
-Region 2 counties (outside the Front Range) still have HEAR funding.
+CLEAResult (the HEAR program administrator) confirmed this morning that the HEAR Single-Family Program for Region 1 (Front Range) is now closed.
+Any project proposals submitted after April 27, 2026 for Region 1 will not be reviewed and will be denied.
+On April 17, the Colorado Energy Office had already stopped reviewing new income verifications unless an approved Project Proposal was on file.
+UniColorado is no longer including HEAR on new Front Range projects.
+Region 2 counties (outside the Front Range) are still accepting HEAR applications — the dashboard updates Mondays, Wednesdays, and Fridays.

 If you received our April 24 customer email about your existing HEAR application, see our customer update for what the approved / pending / expired buckets mean.

-The Colorado HEAR program (Home Electrification & Appliance Rebate) is still active at the national level, but Region 1 (Front Range) funding — which covers UniColorado's entire service area — will be fully reserved by Monday, April 28, 2026.
-This is a contractor's guide to how the program works, current funding status by region, and what your options are now that HEAR is effectively closed for new Front Range applications.
+The Colorado HEAR program (Home Electrification & Appliance Rebate)is still active at the national level, but the Region 1 (Front Range) Single-Family Program — which covers UniColorado's entire service area — closed on April 28, 2026.
+This is a contractor's guide to how the program works, current funding status by region, and what your options are now that HEAR is closed for new Front Range applications.

 For a complete overview of all Colorado rebate programs (Xcel, state tax credit, Power Ahead Colorado, HEAR, and local programs), see our Colorado Heat Pump Rebates & Incentives guide.
 This article focuses specifically on HEAR.